 What is the start time?

-The MCM will begin at 7:40 a.m. for the wheelchair and hand cycle participants.
+The MCM will begin at 7:45 a.m. for the wheelchair and hand cycle participants.
 Runners will start at 7:55 a.m.
 The start remains open until 8:55 a.m.
 It is recommended that all MCM participants plan to arrive as early as possible to navigate the security checkpoint, drop off bags and line up in the appropriate corral.
-MCM10K will start at 9:15 a.m.
+The MCM10K also begins at 7:55 a.m.

 Does the MCM10K allow wheeled participants?

-Due to safety concerns, the MCM10K USATF-certified course can't accommodate wheelchair and handcycle participants.
+Due to safety concerns, the MCM10K USATF-certified course cannot accommodate wheelchair and hand cycle participants.

 How should runners line-up at the start line?

 Runners should line up in their appropriate corral based on their expected finish time.
 The well-marked corrals will be maintained by U.S. Marines.

 Runners are requested to use the clear goodie bag, provided at Packet Pick-up for event-day baggage needs.
 The clear bag will be the only bag accepted in the baggage check in area located in Runners Village on race day.
 Runners should affix the UPS baggage sticker to the bag.
 The sticker is attached to the reverse side of a runner’s bib.
 Runners wearing a bib number will be allowed to check bags in and out.
 Backpacks are not recommended.
 Do not exit Runners Village with any bags.
 Unattended bags and packages will be removed from the premises.

 Can runners push a baby stroller, use a walking stick, roller blade, or take a dog on the course?

 None of these options are permitted on the course.